Learning About Allergies

 Fighting on the Allergy Front

 Pets.
 If you are allergic to an animal, you might have to find a new home for your pet.
-If you can't do that, it can help to keep pets out of your bedroom, have someone bathe them once a week, or have the animal live outside.
+If you can't do that, it can help to keep pets out of your bedroom, have someone bathe them at least once a week, or have the animal live outside.
 You'll also want to avoid pets at other people's homes.

 Dust mites.
 If dust mites are your trouble, your mom or dad can use special covers for your bed and wash your sheets and blankets in very hot water to get rid of them.
 Keeping your room neat and clean also will help.
 Store stuffed animals or other stuff that attracts dust somewhere other than your room.

 Food allergies.
 If you have food allergies, always read food labels to check the ingredients and learn the different names for the food allergen.
 Even though you may have eaten a food before, always check the label because ingredients may change.
 If you're not sure about a food, don't eat it.
 Instead, ask a grownup if it's safe.
 Your mom or dad can help teach you which foods and ingredients you should avoid.